 The Jeep Wrangler 4xe Is the Least Fuel-Efficient Plug-in Hybrid SUV on the Market

 While Wranglers have always been popular, especially among outdoor enthusiasts, they have never been known for fuel efficiency.
 The traditional Jeep Wrangler’s rugged interior and fuel consumption have made it impractical for daily driving.
 In contrast, the Wrangler 4xe’s hybrid capabilities make it a realistic daily driver.
-Yet, despite better fuel economy than a traditional Wrangler, the Jeep Wrangler 4xe is the least fuel-efficient plug-in hybrid SUV on the market.
+Yet, despite better fuel economy than a traditional Wrangler, the Jeep PHEV is the least fuel-efficient plug-in hybrid SUV on the market.

 What are the specifics of the Jeep Wrangler 4xe?